feathertw/TiniRUN/README.md

 * GTKWave v3.3.34

-* Put the TinySOC, TinyOS, TinyRUN in the same directory
+* Put the TiniSOC, TiniOS, TiniRUN in the same directory

 * `. run.sh` to start